 It happens to many of us at some point in our lives, usually when we’re young.
 You don’t feel very well for several days.
-What seems like a cold takes a turn for the worse when you wake up one day to find you’re covered in itchy red spots.
+What seems like a cold takes a turn for the worse.
+You wake up one day covered in itchy red spots!

 When you see those tell-tale spots, you know you’ve got it.
 Chickenpox!
 Don’t worry, though, you won’t be growing feathers any time soon.

 The word “pox” is often used to mean “curse.”
 So were you cursed by a chicken?
 Not quite.
 Although the symptoms of chickenpox may seem like a curse, “pox” can also refer to skin breakouts like the kind you see on someone with chickenpox.

 A virus called varicella zoster causes chickenpox.
 If you come down with chickenpox, you usually have symptoms that seem like a cold for a few days before the spots appear.
 The spots are actually a rash of tiny blisters.
 You may also have a fever or a stomachache.

 After the rash appears, the tiny blisters fill up with a clear liquid.
 They release chemicals into your skin that make it itch.
 Although the itching can drive you crazy, it’s actually a good sign.
 It means your body is defending itself like it’s supposed to.

 When you have chickenpox, the best thing you can do is get plenty of rest.
 Treat your symptoms like you would if you had a regular cold or the flu.
 And try not to scratch your rash!